Green Tatwa Talks Ep 56 – In conversation with Shweta Kataria A zero waste sustainability enthusiast.

 Shweta recognizes that many people are curious about living more sustainably but often feel overwhelmed about where to begin.
 Through her advocacy, she simplifies the journey, guiding others to reduce plastic waste and shift towards reusable options like cloth bags and personal cutlery.
 She champions the idea that sustainable living doesn’t have to be difficult—it’s about making mindful choices.

 Health and wellness are integral to Shweta’s philosophy.
 She promotes a healthy, holistic lifestyle that centers on home-cooked food, yoga, and mindfulness.
-In her view, living sustainably also means living well—taking care of both the planet and our personal well-being.
+In her view, living sustainably also means living well—taking care of both the planet and our well-being.
 She believes in the importance of being cautious before purchasing items, encouraging consumers to consider eco-friendly alternatives.

 During festive seasons like Diwali, Shweta advocates for celebrating in an environmentally conscious way.
 She emphasizes the value of simplicity—opting for mitti diyas (clay lamps), DIY decorations, homemade sweets, and spending quality time with loved ones, rather than indulging in firecrackers and excessive consumerism.